aerospike/aerospike-client-python/doc/scan.rst

     .. method:: apply(module, function[, arguments])

-        apply a record UDF to each record found by the scan \
+        Apply a record UDF to each record found by the scan \
         `UDF <http://www.aerospike.com/docs/guide/udf.html>`_.

         :param str module: the name of the Lua module.